Skip to content

 “Don’t buy furniture from Wayfair,” said @ce88maine, per the DailyDot (the video has since been removed from TikTok).
 “Because the chances are you are getting something that someone already received and returned.”

-He then explained that when a shopper returns a damaged item, "there’s a reason why they want it in the original box ...
-They resell it."
-He continued, "Even though they will send you a replacement, you still have to pay shipping on that item."
-Furniture or not, he offered a broader warning: "Stop buying from Wayfair."
+He then explained that when a shopper returns a damaged item, “there’s a reason why they want it in the original box … They resell it.”
+He continued, “Even though they will send you a replacement, you still have to pay shipping on that item.”

 Wayfair is fairly upfront about its returns policy—even the parts that may seem unfair to customers.
-If you return an item, it explains that the return shipping costs will be deducted from your refund.
-Those charges will vary "depending on the location of the return, size and weight of the item and the selected return method," it writes on its website.
-Additionally, it will not refund your original shipping fee or service charges (although the retailer offers free shipping on orders over $35).
+If you return an item, the return shipping costs will be deducted from your refund.
+Those charges vary “depending on the location of the return, size and weight of the item and the selected return method,” it states on their website.

 It’s also clear about its practice of reselling: “Whether through an Open Box deal online or one of our returns outlet stores, any items that are resold are meticulously inspected so they meet our high standards for quality and safety,” a Wayfair representative told Best Life.

-The original poster commented back, "The amount of times I have delivered and then picked up furniture from Wayfair is too many to count."
+In the TikTok post @ce88maine seemingly confirmed these frustrations: “The amount of times I have delivered and then picked up furniture from Wayfair is too many to count.”

-The practice of reselling returns is fairly common.
+However, the practice of reselling returns is fairly common.

 For example, Walmart sells returned items in its clearance section and offers refurbished electronics on its website.
-Other items are sold to resellers, like 888 Lots, Direct Liquidation, and BlueLots, which sell them to stores like the Outlets at Bloomingdales and Macy's Backstage, per CNN.
+Other items are sold to resellers, like 888 Lots, Direct Liquidation, and BlueLots, which sell them to stores like the Outlets at Bloomingdale’s and Macy’s Backstage, per CNN.